usmanser71/TAYYAB-HellBot/Readme.md

 ❤️ Support & Contributions

-Star the repo ⭐ if you like the project.
+Star ⭐ the repo if you like it.

-Fork it to make your own modifications.
+Fork and modify for your own use.

-Contributions are welcome via pull requests.
+Contributions via pull requests are welcome.

 ---

+📄 License

+This project is licensed under the MIT License.

+---

-> Enjoy TAYYAB HELL-BOT, your ultimate WhatsApp bot companion for Termux, Linux, and beyond! 🌹
+> Enjoy TAYYAB HELL-BOT, your ultimate WhatsApp automation and fun bot! 🌹